 - If a depreciating asset has been partly used for a non-taxable purpose, the balancing adjustment amount is reduced to reflect only the taxable use.
-Additionally, a capital gain or capital loss can arise to the extent that the depreciating asset was used for a non-taxable purpose; see Depreciating asset used for a non-taxable purpose on page 20. - Similarly, if the depreciating asset is a leisure facility or a boat and your deductions for the decline in value of the asset have been reduced, the balancing adjustment amount is reduced and a capital gain or capital loss can arise; see Leisure facilities and boats on page 21. - There are special balancing adjustment rules for cars; see Balancing adjustment rules for cars on page 21.

-- A balancing adjustment event for a depreciating asset in a low-value or common-rate pool or for which expenditure has been allocated to a software development pool is dealt with under specific rules for those pools; see Balancing adjustment event for a depreciating asset in a low-value pool on page 25, Common-rate pools on page 26 and Software development pools on page 26. - If the disposal of a depreciating asset is involuntary, you may be able to offset an assessable balancing adjustment amount; see Involuntary disposal of a depreciating asset on page 22. - The assessment of a balancing adjustment amount for an eligible vessel may be deferred for two years where a certificate obtained under the Shipping Reform (Tax Incentives) Act 2012 applied to that vessel on the day of the balancing adjustment event.
-Additionally, rollover relief on the deferred amount may be available. - Rollover relief may apply to the disposal of a depreciating asset in certain circumstances, such as where an asset is transferred between spouses pursuant to a court order following a marriage breakdown; see Rollover relief on page 22. - Rollover relief may also apply to interest realignment arrangements where the taxpayer's original interest in a mining, quarrying or prospecting right was acquired after 1 July 2001; see Interest realignment arrangements at ato.gov.au - There are no specific balancing adjustment rules for some primary production depreciating assets (see Primary production depreciating assets on page 26) or certain depreciating assets used for landcare operations, electricity connections or phone lines (see Landcare operations on page 29 and Electricity connections and phone lines on page 30).
+Additionally, a capital gain or capital loss can arise to the extent that the depreciating asset was used for a non-taxable purpose; see Depreciating asset used for a non-taxable purpose on page 20. - Similarly, if the depreciating asset is a leisure facility or a boat and your deductions for the decline in value of the asset have been reduced, the balancing adjustment amount is reduced and a capital gain or capital loss can arise; see Leisure facilities and boats on page 21. - If a depreciating asset is a second-hand depreciating asset in your residential rental property and your deductions for the decline in value of that asset have been reduced, the balancing adjustment amount is reduced to account for the proportion you have not been able to deduct.
+Additionally, a capital gain or a capital loss can arise; see Balancing adjustment rules for second-hand depreciating assets in residential rental properties on page 21 and Second-hand depreciating assets in residential rental properties on page 3. - There are special balancing adjustment rules for cars; see Balancing adjustment rules for cars on page 21. - A balancing adjustment event for a depreciating asset in a low-value or common-rate pool or for which expenditure has been allocated to a software development pool is dealt with under specific rules for those pools; see Balancing adjustment event for a depreciating asset in a low-value pool on page 25, Common-rate pools on page 26 and Software development pools on page 26. - If the disposal of a depreciating asset is involuntary, you may be able to offset an assessable balancing adjustment amount; see Involuntary disposal of a depreciating asset on page 22. - The assessment of a balancing adjustment amount for an eligible vessel may be deferred for two years where a certificate obtained under the Shipping Reform (Tax Incentives) Act 2012 applied to that vessel on the day of the balancing adjustment event.
+Additionally, rollover relief on the deferred amount may be available. - Rollover relief may apply to the disposal of a depreciating asset in certain circumstances, such as where an asset is transferred between spouses pursuant to a court order following a marriage breakdown; see Rollover relief on page 22. - Rollover relief may also apply to interest realignment arrangements where the taxpayer's original interest in a mining, quarrying or prospecting right was acquired after 1 July 2001; see Interest realignment arrangements at ato.gov.au - There are no specific balancing adjustment rules for some primary production depreciating assets (see Primary production depreciating assets on page 27) or certain depreciating assets used for landcare operations, electricity connections or phone lines (see Landcare operations on page 30 and Electricity connections and phone lines on page 31).
 However, such assets may be considered part of land for capital gains tax (CGT) purposes.

-There are special balancing adjustment rules for depreciating assets used in carrying on research and development activities; for more information see Research and development tax incentive schedule instructions 2017.
+There are special balancing adjustment rules for depreciating assets used in carrying on research and development activities; for more information see Research and development tax incentive schedule instructions 2018.

 A GST liability will generally occur when a depreciating asset is disposed of by a GST registered entity.
-For more information, see GST and the disposal of capital assets, at ato.gov.au
+For more information, see GST and the disposal of capital assets at ato.gov.au